PreciselyData/cloudnative-geocoding/docker/geocoding-custom/README.md

    * [Docker Engine](https://docs.docker.com/engine/install/)

 ### Download the SDK & data
-   * Spectrum Global Geocoding SDK (GGS) distribution - For information about GGS, see the [Precisely Support](https://support.precisely.com/) site and the [Spectrum Spatial for Big Data](https://docs.precisely.com/docs/sftw/hadoop/landingpage/index.html) documentation landing page.
+   * Spectrum Operational Addressing SDK (OAS) distribution - For information about OAS, see the [Precisely Support](https://support.precisely.com/) site and the [Operational Addressing SDK Developer Guide](https://docs.precisely.com/docs/sftw/ggs/5.0/en/webhelp/index.html#GlobalGeocodingGuide/source/LandingPageForHelp_GGS.html) documentation.
    * Geocoding reference data in `.spd` format -  For information about Precisely's data portfolio, see the [Precisely Data Guide](https://dataguide.precisely.com/) where you can also sign up for a free account and access sample data available in [Precisely Data Experience](https://data.precisely.com/).

 ## Setup instructions
 1. If you haven't already, clone or download this repository to your computer.
-2. Place your GGS distribution into the `{project}/lib` directory and execute:
+2. Place your OAS distribution into the `{project}/lib` directory and execute:

         gradlew extractGGSDist

-    This will unzip your GGS distribution into the `{project}/src/main/jib/var/lib/ggs` directory.
+    This will unzip your OAS distribution into the `{project}/src/main/jib/var/lib/ggs` directory.
     * Everything under `{project}/src/main/jib` will be included in the Docker image.
 3. Place your Interactive geocoding dataset, in SPD format, into the `{project}/data` directory.
     * The `{project}/data` directory will not be included in the Docker image, and will need to be provided to the container at runtime.